Things You Thought You Knew – Quantum Cat

 Don't make me get medieval on your ass.

-Somebody was staying up at night thinking about ways to torture and kill people.
+Somebody was staying up at night.
+Thinking of different ways to torture and kill people.

 We must perforate him now.